frc5806/ScoutingApp/README.md

 __Don't forget about this because it will save you.__

 To build the app for iOS (Mac only), first make sure you have the platform added with `ionic platform add ios`,
+If using an emulated, run `ionic emulate ios`.
+If using a plugged in device use `ionic run ios`.
+This may have issues.
-Then run `ionic build ios` and go to the folder `app/platforms/ios/`.
+For control over the device model, use `ionic build ios` and go to the folder `app/platforms/ios/`.
 Open `app.xcodeproj` in xcode, and click the run button to run.